getify/Functional-Light-JS/ch8.md

 ( [1,2,3,4,5] );					// 18
 ```

-**Note:** The three `Array.prototype.XYZ`-style references are grabbing references to the built-in `Array.prototype.*` methods so that we can reuse them with our own arrays.
+**Note:** The three `Array.prototype.XXX`-style references are grabbing references to the built-in `Array.prototype.*` methods so that we can reuse them with our own arrays.

 ### Composing Standalone Utilities